 Mojito Recipes to Muddle Your Senses

 A true Cuban-style mojito is sweet, refreshing, and simple to make: sugar, fresh lime juice, and mint leaves are muddled and topped with white rum and soda water.
-Stick with the classic recipe
+Stick with the

 , or mix it up with something fruity or frozen.
 Read on for more mouthwatering takes on the mojito.

 A mojito hits the spot in the summertime, when temperatures soar to Havana-like heights.
 A watermelon infusion makes the most of the season’s bounty.